rebane2001/hobune/README.md

 - Client-side search

 # Usage
-1. Clone this repo
+1. Clone this repo (or download as zip).
-2. Open up `hobune.py` and edit the `ytpath`, `ytpathweb`, `webpath`, `outpath` and `removedvideosfile` variables
+2. Rename the `default.json` file to `config.json` and edit the `ytpath`, `ytpathweb`, `webpath`, `outpath` and `removedvideosfile` variables to suit your setup.
-3. Run `python3 hobune.py`, this will generate HTML files in your `outpath`
+3. Run `python3 hobune.py`, this will generate HTML files in your `outpath`.
-4. (optionally) Configure your webserver to allow downloads from /dl URLs and HTML pages without extensions
+4. (optionally) Configure your webserver to allow downloads from /dl URLs and HTML pages without extensions.

 ```
 # nginx sample config